amannan21/MBP-10-Feed/README.md

-Exchanges don’t give you the full order book directly.
-Retail APIs usually just provide the top few prices or limited market depth.
-But professional trading teams need every order in real-time.
-Rebuilding the full order book locally from raw Market-by-Order (MBO) data keeps your slippage models within nanoseconds of your trading engine—way faster than relying on external data streams.
+Exchanges typically don't provide the complete order book directly.
+Most retail APIs only give you the top few prices or limited market depth.
+However, professional trading teams need access to every individual order in real time.
+Reconstructing the full order book locally using raw Market-by-Order (MBO) data ensures your slippage models remain just behind your trading engine, significantly faster than depending on external data streams.

 ---